More Blog Posts

 Featured image for the article

-As advocates of SMS marketing best practices, we would be remiss if we don’t acknowledge the rise of text slang and abbreviations.
+We champion SMS marketing best practices.
+That includes recognizing the rise of text slang and abbreviations.

 Text abbreviations are shortened versions of a word or phrase used to save time.
 They’re also helpful when you have to stay within a limited character count.